 Spanning 5 decades, this novel covers the life and relationships of four parents and their six children.
 Spending summers together, the Keating and Cousins children forge a lasting bond that is based on a shared disillusionment with their parents and the strange and genuine affection that grows up between them.

-My Review will always be biased with Literary Fiction.
+My Reviews are biased toward Literary Fiction.
 It takes a very special book of this genre to actually spark enthusiasm and this one did not ignite me.
 I have no issue with the writing style.
-I love how Patchett writes, the description and characters are always well thought out and written so carefully.
+I love how Patchett writes.
+The description and characters are well thought out so carefully.
 This story just underwhelmed me in a “not my cup of tea” kind of way.

 Warrior: The Amazing Story of a Real War Horse